Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - write greppable code
 - fail fast
 - Tony Hoare null "billion-dollar mistake"
+- less is more : "best code is no code at all" & "complexity is our worst enemy"

 ## Design principles
 where "Design" = Architecture / Organisation of the software logic